Prodigal

 "He found himself guilty of prodigal spending during the holidays."

-2. (often followed by of or with) Yielding profusely, lavish.
+2. Yielding profusely, lavish.

 3. Profuse, lavishly abundant.